Kingswhale/microservice/README.md

 **Public Endpoints**
 1. */login*
-    * Request body should contain an arbitrary username/password pair
+    * Request body should contain username/password
     * Treat it as a mock authentication service and accept any username/password.
     * Return a signed [Json Web Token](https://jwt.io/) which can be used to validate future requests.

 **Protected Endpoints**

-The following two endpoints should be protected.
+The below given two endpoints are protected.
 The JWT obtained in the _/login_ endpoint must be attached to each request.
 If the JWT is missing or invalid, these endpoints should reject the request.
 1. */api/apply_json_patch*
     * Request body should contain a JSON object and a [JSON patch object](http://jsonpatch.com/).
     * Apply the json patch to the json object, and return the resulting json object.